LucasHenderson5212/Crossword_Parser/README.md

 # Crossword_Parser
-Python project to collect nd parse data from completed crosswords
+Python project to collect and parse data from completed crosswords